Build5Nines/tf-azure-region-naming/README.md

 ## How abbreviations are chosen

 Abbreviations aim to be short and readable (e.g., `eastus` -> `eus`, `westeurope` -> `weu`).
 If a region is missing from `region_abbr.json`, the module falls back to the canonical short name (lowercased, spaces removed), so your pipeline won’t break if a new region appears before the data file is updated.

+Note: the module normalizes lookups for overrides and region inputs.
+You can provide override keys as either display names (e.g. `"East US"`) or programmatic short names (e.g. `"eastus"`) — the module will canonicalize keys (lowercase, no spaces) and prefer the canonical form when resolving abbreviations, so an override like `eastus = "east"` will apply even if you pass `var.location = "East US"`.

 ## Keeping regions up to date